 This DGI pertains to the interaction between the CYP2D6 gene and tramadol.
 Tramadol (brand name Ultram) is used to treat moderate to severe pain.
 It belongs to a class of drugs known as opioids.
-It works by activating the brain to produce a response of pain relief.
-Extensive literature and FDA warning labels indicate patients with genetically reduced CYP2D6 function demonstrate lower systemic exposure to the active metabolite of tramadol than do patients with normal CYP2D6 function.
+Opioids bind to opioid receptors on nerve cells in order to block pain messages sent from the body through the spinal cord to the brain, resulting in pain relief.
+Extensive literature indicates that patients with specific genetic differences in the CYP2D6 gene may require dose adjustments of tramadol or alternative medications in order to achieve therapeutic benefits.

-Genotyping for CYP2D6 was performed within a high complexity, certified DNA laboratory at Vanderbilt University Medical Center that is in full compliance with all guidelines established by the government as regulated by the Centers for Medicare & Medicaid Services under the Clinical Laboratory Improvement act of 1988.
-This validated clinical Laboratory Developed Test is carried out with strict adherence to protocols outlined by the College of American Pathology.
-The performance of the assay is closely monitored and the accuracy of the results is determined to be >99%.
+Genotyping for CYP2D6 was performed within a certified DNA laboratory at Vanderbilt University Medical Center that is in full compliance with all guidelines established by the government as regulated by the Centers for Medicare & Medicaid Services under the Clinical Laboratory Improvement Act of 1988.
+This validated clinical laboratory developed test is carried out with strict adherence to protocols outlined by the College of American Pathology.
+The performance of the assay is closely monitored and the accuracy of the results is determined to be > 99%.

 Lassen D, Damkier P, Brosen K, Clin Pharmacokinet.
 2015 Aug, 54 (8): 825-36